 In the United States, many states collect fees to fund scrap tyre management programmes or stockpile clean-up.
 Tyre fees are typically assessed on the sale of new tyres or on vehicle registrations.
-Fees generally range from USD$0.50 to USD$2 per passenger car tire, and truck tire fees range from USD$3 to USD$5.
+Fees generally range from USD$0.50 to USD$2 per passenger car tyre, and truck tyre fees range from USD$3 to USD$5.
 Some scrap tyre fees also help local communities establish market programmes, create licensing/enforcement systems, and host tyre collection programmes/amnesty events.
 States and municipalities may also use money generated by scrap tyre fees to offer grants or loans to scrap tyre processors and end users of tyre-derived materials.

 Under the tax system each country (e.g. Denmark, Slovak Republic) is responsible for the recovery and recycling of the end of life tyres.
 It is financed by a tax levied on (tyre) production and subsequently passed on to the customer.
 This is an intermediate system whereby the producers pay a tax to the State, which is responsible overall for the organisation and remunerates the operators in the recovery chain.